bitnami/bitnami-docker-rabbitmq/README.md

 ## Notable changes

+### 3.8.9-debian-10-r34

+* The environment variable `RABBITMQ_HASHED_PASSWORD` has not been used for some time.
+It is now removed from documentation anv validation.
+* New boolean environment variable `RABBITMQ_LOAD_DEFINITIONS` to get behavior compatible with using the `load_definitions` configuration.
+Initially this means that the password of `RABBITMQ_USERNAME` is not changed using `rabbitmqctl change_password`.

 ### 3.8.3-debian-10-r109

 * The default configuration file is created following the "sysctl" or "ini-like" format instead of using Erlang terms.
 Check [Official documentation](https://www.rabbitmq.com/configure.html#config-file-formats) for more information about supported formats.